Welcome to

 Anti-CD20 Monoclonal Antibody, C2B8 Monoclonal Antibody

-This medicine is often given weekly.
 It may take several hours to receive a rituximab infusion.
-Blood pressure, heart rate, breathing, and temperature will be checked regularly during the infusion as there are concerns for infusion-related side effects.
+The care team will check your child’s blood pressure, heart rate, breathing, and temperature during the infusion.
+This helps the care team watch for side effects.

-Infusion-related reactions may include chills, shortness of breath, coughing, dizziness, low blood pressure, pain in the chest, swelling of the face or neck.
+Symptoms of an allergic reaction may include rash, hives, itching, runny nose, fever, chills, headache, muscle ache, shortness of breath, coughing, tightness in the throat, dizziness, low blood pressure, pain in the chest, side, or back, swelling of the face or neck.

-Not all patients who take rituximab will experience these side effects.
+Not all patients who take rituximab will have these side effects.
 Common side effects are in bold, but there may be others.
-Please report all suspected side effects to your doctor or pharmacist.
+Please report any symptoms or side effects to your care team.
+Find more information on side effects.